High-stakes testing

 A high-stakes test is a test with important consequences for the test taker.
 Passing has important benefits, such as a high school diploma, a scholarship, or a license to practice a profession.
 Failing has important disadvantages, such as being forced to take remedial classes until the test can be passed, not being allowed to drive a car, or difficulty finding employment.

-The use and misuse of high-stakes tests are a controversial topic in public education, especially in the United States and U.K., where they have become especially popular in recent years, used not only to assess school-age students but in attempts to increase teacher accountability.
+The use and misuse of high-stakes tests is a controversial topic in public education, especially in the United States and U.K., where they have become especially popular in recent years, used not only to assess school-age students but in attempts to increase teacher accountability.

 Definitions

 In common usage, a high-stakes test is any test that has major consequences or is the basis of a major decision.

 Under a more precise definition, a high-stakes test is any test that: